 We shall also concentrate our efforts on finding such birds as Costa Rican Pygmy-Owl (split from Andean), Sulphur-winged Parakeet, Ruddy Treerunner, Buffy Tuftedcheek, the secretive Silvery-fronted Tapaculo, the rare Ochraceous Pewee, Black-capped and Golden-bellied Flycatcher, Black-faced Solitaire, Black-billed Nightingale-Thrush, Long-tailed Silky-Flycatcher, Black-and-yellow Phainoptila, Yellow-winged Vireo, Collared Whitestart, Black-cheeked Warbler, the curious Wrenthrush (or Zeledonia), which was formerly often placed in a family of its own, Grey-breasted Wood-Wren, Spangle-cheeked Tanager, Black-thighed Grosbeak, and Golden-browed Chlorophonia.
-With patience we might also see the scarce Silvery-throated Jay or a covey of shy Spotted Wood-Quail.
+With patience, we should also see the scarce Silvery-throated Jay and a covey of spectacular Spotted Wood-Quail.

-Some of the more widespread species we should encounter here include Band-tailed and Ruddy Pigeons, American Swallow-tailed Kite, Acorn and Hairy Woodpeckers, Spot-crowned Woodcreeper, Torrent Tyrannulet, Mountain Elaenia, Northern Tufted and Yellowish Flycatchers, Black Phoebe, Brown-capped Vireo, Ochraceous Wren, Ruddy-capped Nightingale-Thrush, Slate-throated Whitestart, Silver-throated and Flame-coloured Tanagers and Rufous-collared Sparrow.
+Some of the more widespread species we should encounter here include Band-tailed Pigeon, American Swallow-tailed Kite, Acorn and Hairy Woodpeckers, Spot-crowned Woodcreeper, Torrent Tyrannulet, Mountain Elaenia, Northern Tufted and Yellowish Flycatchers, Black Phoebe, Brown-capped Vireo, Ochraceous Wren, Ruddy-capped Nightingale-Thrush, Slate-throated Whitestart, Flame-coloured Tanager and Rufous-collared Sparrow.
 During the northern winter period, Black-throated Green and Wilson’s Warblers are present.
 A night-time excursion will give us another opportunity to find Bare-shanked Screech-Owl, Dusky Nightjar or even the rare Unspotted Saw-whet Owl.

 Ultimate Costa Rica: Day 6 After some final birding at Cerro de la Muerte we shall descend to the San Isidro area for an overnight stay, stopping en route to look for the stunning but threatened Turquoise Cotinga and the near-endemic Snowy-bellied Hummingbird.

-We shall also explore fields, scrub and open country where we should find such species as Pearl Kite, Roadside Hawk, Laughing Falcon, Yellow-headed Caracara, Scaled Pigeon, Smooth-billed Ani, Striped Cuckoo, Red-crowned Woodpecker, Bran-coloured and Fork-tailed Flycatchers, Lesser Elaenia, Yellow-throated Brush-Finch, Scarlet-rumped Tanager (the local form is sometimes split off as Cherrie’s Tanager) and Streaked Saltator.
+We shall also explore fields, scrub and open country where we should find such species as Pearl Kite, Roadside Hawk, Laughing Falcon, Yellow-headed Caracara, Scaled Pigeon, Smooth-billed Ani, Striped Cuckoo, Red-crowned Woodpecker, Bran-coloured and Fork-tailed Flycatchers, Lesser Elaenia, Isthmian Wren, Yellow-throated Brush-Finch, Scarlet-rumped Tanager (the local form is sometimes split off as Cherrie’s Tanager) and Streaked Saltator.
 Later we shall continue southwards to the Wilson Botanical Gardens near Las Cruces for an overnight stay.

 Ultimate Costa Rica: Day 8 The pleasant Wilson garden is a very birdy spot, with a host of flycatchers, warblers and tanagers, including many North American migrants, but we will be concentrating on the near-endemic White-tailed Emerald.
 Some of the additional species we might find here are Marbled Wood-Quail, Ruddy Foliage-gleaner and Elegant Euphonia.
 Two of the specialities of the area are the near-endemic Chiriqui Yellowthroat, which can regularly be found around some nearby marshy ponds, and Costa Rican Brush-Finch (split from Stripe-headed), a localized denizen of the forest edge.

 Later we will head for the Golfito region for an overnight stay.
 Recent deforestation has created a corridor of open country that has allowed a variety of colonizing species to invade the area as well as some other more widespread species.
-These include Wattled Jacana, Southern Lapwing, Brown-throated Parakeet, Veraguas Mango, Sapphire-throated Hummingbird, Red-rumped Woodpecker, Pale-breasted Spinetail, Yellow-crowned Tyrannulet, Rusty-margined Flycatcher, Red-breasted Blackbird and Crested Oropendola.
+These include Wattled Jacana, Southern Lapwing, Pale-vented Pigeon, Brown-throated Parakeet, Veraguas Mango, Sapphire-throated Hummingbird, Red-rumped Woodpecker, Pale-breasted Spinetail, Yellow-crowned Tyrannulet, Rusty-margined Flycatcher, Red-breasted Blackbird and Crested Oropendola.

 By late afternoon we will arrive at Esquinas Rainforest Lodge for a two nights stay.

-Other birds we could well find in the area include King Vulture, Grey-necked Wood-Rail, Blue Ground-Dove, Blue-headed Parrot, Costa Rican Swift (split from Band-rumped), Band-tailed Barbthroat, Long-billed Hermit, Chestnut-mandibled Toucan, Rufous-winged Woodpecker, Black-striped and Tawny-winged Woodcreepers, Chiriqui Foliage-gleaner (split from Buff-throated), Western Woodhaunter, Bicoloured Antbird, Black-crowned Tityra, Blue-crowned Manakin, Riverside and Black-bellied Wrens, Yellow-crowned Euphonia and Blue-black Grosbeak.
+Other birds we could well find in the area include King Vulture, Grey-necked Wood-Rail, Blue Ground-Dove, Blue-headed Parrot, Costa Rican Swift (split from Band-rumped), Band-tailed Barbthroat, Long-billed Hermit, Chestnut-mandibled Toucan, Black-striped and Tawny-winged Woodcreepers, Chiriqui Foliage-gleaner (split from Buff-throated), Western Woodhaunter, Bicoloured Antbird, Black-crowned Tityra, Blue-crowned Manakin, Riverside and Black-bellied Wrens, Yellow-crowned Euphonia and Blue-black Grosbeak.
 At night we will look for Striped and Spectacled Owls, and Tropical Screech Owl.